Last Updated on

 2. Sane income taxes

-The income taxes are not very low, so taking out big salaries would result in a quite high tax pressure.
+The income taxes are not very low (compared to EU neighbours), so taking out big salaries would result in a quite high tax pressure.
 If you take out a salary that’s just enough, the effective tax rate will be relatively low.
 The previous income stages are deducted from the tax rate, so the tax rate is only applied on the difference.
 For example, a salary of €14,400 (€1,200/m) would be taxed €885 per year, approximately 6-7% tax.